-Sorghum's water use characteristics make it an excellent crop for a wide range of irrigation scenarios in the Southwest High Plains.
-Sorghum has shown to yield reliably under dryland conditions in many semi-arid environments but can also be managed to reach significant yield capacity under limited or full irrigation.
+Sorghum's water use characteristics make it an excellent crop for a wide range of irrigation scenarios in West Texas.
+Sorghum has been shown to yield reliably under dryland conditions in many semi-arid environments, but can also be managed to reach significant yield capacity under limited or full irrigation.
 Due to sorghum's water use versatility, it can fit very well into many crop and irrigation patterns, a valuable trait considering current trends of declining groundwater and pending water use limitations.

 As with all grain crops, sorghum yield is most directly related to available water during the cropping season.
-The total available moisture (TAM) a sorghum crop uses is a combination of applied irrigation water, stored soil water and inseason precipitation.
+The total available moisture (TAM) that a sorghum crop uses is a combination of applied irrigation water, stored soil water and in-season precipitation.
 Individual TAM inputs can be managed to optimize the grain yield return per unit of water available.